Lombiq/Orchard-Login-as-Anybody/Readme.md

 Orchard Core module for administrators to be able to log in as any user.
 The Orchard 1 version of the module is available on the branch `dev-orchard-1`.

+You can watch a demo video of the project [here](https://www.youtube.com/watch?v=UlZhblts1BI).

 ## Documentation

 After enabling the module you'll see a new button on the Security → Users page.
 You can log in as any registered user there.
 This is useful if you want to see how your Orchard Core app behaves for certain users.